 Something can go wrong at any stage of your child’s birth.
 If a healthcare provider makes even a slight mistake or fails to catch something wrong, it can create a lifelong ordeal for your child.
 Common types of birth injury include:

 - Nerve damage

 If any of these happened to your child before, during, or after delivery, you may be the victim of medical malpractice.
-A Pennsylvania birth injury attorney can meet with you to tell you what the next steps might be for your malpractice claim.
+Our attorneys can meet with you to tell you what the next steps might be for your malpractice claim.